Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos

 \textbf{Phase 2: Object description and structured parsing.} After obtaining panoptic segmentation trajectories, we generate detailed textual descriptions for each object track using DAM-3B-Video~\cite{lian2025describe}.
-These descriptions are then processed by GPT-4-nano~\cite{achiam2023gpt} to extract the object name and associated adjectival attributes (e.g., color, shape, etc.).
+These descriptions are then processed by GPT-4.1-nano~\cite{achiam2023gpt} to extract the object name and associated adjectival attributes (e.g., color, shape, etc.).
 To mitigate synthetic-label noise, we introduce a SAM3-based verification step after Phase 2.
 We prompt SAM3~\cite{sam3} with object labels extracted from the structured annotations to obtain SAM3 instance trajectories, then match each original trajectory to SAM3 trajectories using video-level spatiotemporal IoU with a Hungarian assignment.
 SAM3 is used purely as a verifier: we keep the original masks and discard objects whose labels are not supported by the matched SAM3 trajectories.

-\textbf{Phase 3: Inter-object spatiotemporal relation extraction.} We then pass sampled frames along with object IDs, names, and bounding boxes to GPT-5 to infer inter-object relations.
-To ensure comprehensive coverage of video-level interactions, we adopt and extend image scene-graph taxonomies~\cite{ji2020actiongenome,grunde2021agqa} to the video domain.
-The resulting relation space includes spatial relations describing geometric and positional context; functional contact and manipulation capturing direct physical interactions where an agent alters another object; stateful attachment representing persistent physical association or carrying behavior; motion relations modeling relative movement across time; social interactions between animate entities; attentional relations modeling gaze or visual focus, including camera-driven attention; and event-level relations denoting temporally extended, goal-directed interactions or causal dynamics beyond atomic actions.
-This expanded relational taxonomy enables structured extraction of both fine-grained spatiotemporal interactions and higher-level semantic events from video sequences.
+\textbf{Phase 3: Inter-object spatiotemporal relation extraction.} We then pass sampled frames along with object IDs, names, and bounding boxes to GPT-5 for inter-object relation inference.
+Building on prior image scene-graph taxonomies~\cite{ji2020actiongenome,grunde2021agqa}, we define a video-adapted relation space covering seven types: spatial (geometric/positional context), functional (contact and manipulation), stateful (persistent attachment or carrying), motion (relative movement over time), social (animate-to-animate interaction), attentional (gaze or camera focus), and event-level (temporally extended, goal-directed dynamics).
 Considering that spatial relations naturally dominate over non-spatial relations in diverse video environments, we split each video into two batches and query GPT-5 separately for spatial and non-spatial relation extraction.
-For spatial relations, we exclude trivial 2D positional cues (e.g., left of, right of) that can be directly derived from mask spatial layout.
-Instead, we prompt GPT-5 to focus on inferring 3D and depth-aware spatial reasoning, encouraging richer semantic understanding beyond simple 2D geometry.
+For spatial relations, we suppress trivial 2D cues (e.g., left of, right of) derivable directly from mask layout, prompting GPT-5 to focus on non-trivial relations that require visual evidence.